 The Government has powers to intervene in how council services are run (see the Library briefing Local government in England: structures).
-However, this does not happen automatically when a section 114 notice is issued.
+This does not happen automatically when a section 114 notice is issued.
 However, many councils that have issued section 114 notices have subsequently been subject to intervention: these include Woking Borough Council, Slough Borough Council, Thurrock Council, Nottingham City Council, and the London Borough of Croydon.

-Another option would be for the Government to legislate to reduce the range of councils’ statutory duties to be reduced.
+Another option would be for the Government to legislate to reduce the range of councils’ statutory duties.
 Instead of increasing councils’ income, this would reduce the services that councils are required by law to provide.
-This option is suggested in Kent and Hampshire’s letter to the Government in November 2022.
+This option was set out in a letter from Kent and Hampshire county councils to the Government in November 2022.
 The letter stated that, even if their services were reduced in “unpalatable” ways, they would need immediate financial assistance and a long-term plan for financial sustainability from Government to avoid bankruptcy.

 Could councils increase their income?

-English councils have relatively few options to increase their income.
+English councils have relatively few options for increasing their income.

 Councils needing additional income can raise their council tax.
 This cannot be done mid-year and therefore any additional income from this source would take some time to appear.
-Since 2012, the Government has set national limits on the amount council tax can be raised by annually – typically by around 2-5%.
+Since 2012, the Government has set national limits on the amount council tax can be raised by annually – typically by around 2% to 5%.
 The Autumn Statement in November 2022 stated that the limit for 2023/24 would be 5% for councils with social care functions.
 Croydon, Slough and Thurrock were all permitted additional headroom (15%, 10% and 10% respectively) for 2023/24 in the light of their financial difficulties.

-If all councils raised their council tax by the maximum permitted in the Autumn Statement, this would raise approximately £1.6 billion extra.
+If all councils had raised council tax by the maximum permitted in the 2022 Autumn Statement, this would raise approximately £1.6 billion extra in 2023/24.
 Within this headline figure, different local authorities would raise different amounts via a council tax increase.
 In general, less deprived areas have more valuable properties and would therefore raise more council tax than more deprived areas.

 In the last few years, the Government has provided small additional grants to councils at the Local Government Finance Settlement in December (for the financial year beginning in the following April).
-For instance, the 2021-22 settlement included a Social Care Grant of £1.71 billion, and the 2022-23 settlement included a Lower Tier Services Grant of £111 million.
-The 2022 Autumn Statement signalled that another grant of this kind would be introduced in 2023/24.
+For instance, the 2021–22 settlement included a Social Care Grant of £1.71 billion, and the 2022–23 settlement included a Lower Tier Services Grant of £111 million.
+The 2023–24 settlement provided a social care grant of £1.345 billion.

 Councils also retain a proportion of new business rates revenue.
-For some councils, this could provide some extra income, but business rate revenue has been volatile in the aftermath of the Covid-19 pandemic and few councils would be able to rely on it.
+This could provide some extra income, but business rate revenue has been volatile in the aftermath of the Covid-19 pandemic and few councils would be able to rely on it.